 - If the buyer is confident that their logistics partner would be able to offer a better price than what the seller would charge.

 - Buyers must use FCA only if they have a good knowledge of the process and documentation in the seller’s country.

-- If the seller also prefers FCA (than FOB or FAS) then this shipping agreement is a win-win for both the parties.
+- If the seller also prefers FCA (than FOB or FAS), then this shipping agreement is a win-win for both parties.